armanbilge/fs2/ecosystem.md

 ### Libraries using FS2, and integrations with data stores

-If you have a project you'd like to include in this list, either [click here](https://github.com/functional-streams-for-scala/fs2/edit/main/site/docs/ecosystem.md) or let us know in [the gitter channel](https://gitter.im/functional-streams-for-scala/fs2) and we'll add it for you.
+If you have a project you'd like to include in this list, either [click here](https://github.com/typelevel/fs2/edit/main/site/ecosystem.md) or let us know in [the gitter channel](https://gitter.im/functional-streams-for-scala/fs2) and we'll add it for you.

+* [cabbit](https://github.com/delimobil/cabbit): Simple client for RabbitMQ using fs2 and cats-effect.
 * [canoe](https://github.com/augustjune/canoe): A purely functional library for building Telegram chatbots.
 * [chromaprint](https://github.com/mgdigital/Chromaprint.scala): A Scala implementation of the Chromaprint/AcoustID audio fingerprinting algorithm, built with fs2 streams / Cats Effect.
 * [circe-fs2](https://github.com/circe/circe-fs2): Streaming JSON manipulation with [circe](https://github.com/circe/circe).